Forget Barbie: Meet CSIRO’s real-life STEM role models

 Computer Engineer: Dr Muneera Bano

-My work as a Senior Research Scientist at CSIRO’s Data61 involves weaving diversity, inclusion, and equity into the fabric of artificial intelligence (AI).
-From being a superstar of STEM, recognised as the ‘Most Influential Asian-Australian Under 40’ to receiving accolades from the Pakistani Government, my career has been marked by the unwavering pursuit of breaking down barriers and reshaping attitudes towards scientists from diverse backgrounds.
+My work as a Principal Research Scientist at CSIRO’s Data61 involves weaving diversity, inclusion, and equity into the fabric of artificial intelligence (AI).
+From being a superstar of STEM, recognised as the ‘Most Influential Asian-Australian Under 40’ to receiving accolades, my career has been marked by the unwavering pursuit of breaking down barriers and reshaping attitudes towards scientists from diverse backgrounds.
 And it’s all thanks to my STEM education and career.

 My advice to people starting their career is this: STEM fields are not exclusive domains for a privileged few; they are arenas for the curious and passionate minds that seek answers and innovation.
 Embrace your unique perspective, foster an unquenchable thirst for knowledge, and let your own story inspire your journey through STEM.